zhhangBian/vidur-note/docs/profiling.md

 ## Adding a new model

+> 如何添加一个新的model进行模拟

-We need actual GPUs to get profiling data for a new model.
+We need actual GPUs to **get profiling data for a new model**.

 Once the profiling is done, simulations can be run on CPUs only.

 1. Clone the [`sarathi-serve`](https://github.com/microsoft/sarathi-serve) GitHub repo.
     1. Checkout branch [`vidur`](https://github.com/microsoft/sarathi-serve/tree/vidur)
     1. Follow its README to install it.
     1. Let us assume that the Python virtual environment was created in `sarathi-serve/env`.

 1. Now clone this repo [`vidur`](https://github.com/microsoft/vidur) but keep the `sarathi-serve/env` virtual environment activated.

 1. Add a YAML model config for the new model in `data/model_configs`.
     - Use the model's HuggingFace model id for the file name eg. `data/model_configs/meta-llama/Llama-2-70b-hf.yml`.

+      mistralai/Mistral-7B-Instruct-v0.3

     - Refer HuggingFace `config.json` for the model eg. <https://huggingface.co/meta-llama/Llama-2-70b-hf/blob/main/config.json>.

     - Ensure that correct parameters are set in the YAML file so that the reference transformer model [GPTModel](vidur/profiling/mlp/mlp_impl.py) closely resembles the new model.

     - We use this reference model to profile only the MLP operations of all the models so the attention operations are no-op'ed here.

 1. Run the following command to install the simulator in the virtual environment: `python -m pip install -e .` from the `vidur/` directory.

 1. For compute profiling (mlp and attention), 1 GPU is enough even for tensor parallel degrees greater than 1.
 So `num_gpus` set to 1 is sufficient albeit slower for profiling.

 1. Now we need to do the MLP profiling:

     ```bash